bennoloeffler/decision-konsent/README.md

 1. provide spec for API (swagger)
 1. provide spec for konsent data
 1. UUID as user id - email as parameter
+1. make the invitations an own field in konsent (id konsent invitations)
+   that way, it would be save from beeing manipulated by clients.
+1. sdfsdf

 ## email invitation and roles
 :authenticated :invited :no-auth